 I am an associate professor in the Electrical and Computer Engineering and Computer Science departments at the University of Toronto.
 My research spans various areas in operating systems and focuses on reliability and security.
 As software systems have grown in size and complexity, they have become increasingly prone to failures and attacks.
 I am interested in building systems that allow detecting these problems and recovering from them.
 Some of my current research projects are listed below.
 If you are a prospective student, please visit the students page also.

 End-to-End Data Reliability

 The goal of this project is to ensure data integrity in the face of software bugs.
 Currently, the project is focused on improving the reliability of file-system software.
 When file systems are buggy, they can cause data corruption and persistent application crashes.
-We have developed a system that ensures that a file-system disk image will remain consistent in the face of arbitrary file-system bugs.
-The key idea is to verify all file-system operations that update the disk at runtime using a well-defined set of consistency properties.
+We have developed a system called Recon that ensures that a file-system disk image will remain consistent in the face of arbitrary file-system bugs.
+The key idea is to verify all file-system operations that update the disk at runtime using a well-defined set of file-system consistency properties, and ensure that the file system's transaction mechanism is working correctly.
+We are also working on easing the development of our runtime verification method.
 This is joint work with Prof. Angela Demke Brown.

 Operating System Instrumentation